 On the other hand, you might thoroughly enjoy accounting.
 I salute you if you enjoy being a caregiver or a medical professional who is honestly devoted to helping people — almost to the point of altruism.
 I would not want to do that for a living.

 Whenever anyone asks me about my passion, I usually answer travel.
 Travel is what I enjoy.
 I have always enjoyed it — despite its shortcomings.
 I will most likely always enjoy it; and I want to do more of it.
-However, there are people who actually (gasp!) dislike travel.
+However, there are people who actually — gasp! — dislike travel.

 What we enjoy is all based on a number of factors, including the paradigms with which we were raised; as well as how our brains are “wired.”
-To paraphrase a quote from Dr. Stephen Brock, a retired professor from the school where I earned my post-graduate degree and taught me most of what I know about executive and managerial coaching, which I also enjoy: “You are born an elephant.
+To paraphrase a quote from Stephen Brock, a retired professor from the school where I earned my post-graduate degree and taught me most of what I know about executive and managerial coaching, which I also enjoy: “You are born an elephant.
 You will die an elephant.
 It makes no sense to try to be an anteater.
 The goal is to be a happy elephant.”

 I suppose that what I am attempting to say is that work should be like vacation.
 People should not have to feel trapped in jobs they do not like…

 …and although I would never want to be a janitor, someone has to do it — and there are people who enjoy that as well.
-Everyone is gone for the night while janitors keep a work environment clean, which is one perk to that job.
+Everyone is gone for the night while janitors laboriously keep a work environment clean, which is one perk to that job.
 Another is no fighting rush hour traffic.
 How about having the day all to yourself when you are not sleeping?

 For me — as you can probable already surmise — doing a variety of things is what keeps me happy…